Officers and Board of Directors

 Department of Neuroscience, Friedman Brain Institute Icahn School of Medicine at Mount Sinai

-Website Manager (Golgi Apparatus)
+Board Member and Website Designer (Golgi Apparatus)

 Dawn received her MFA from the University of California, Davis.
 She has received many awards and grants for her artwork, markedly a Starr Foundation Fellowship to the Royal Academy of Art, London and a Fulbright España Senior Research Fellowship to the Instituto Cajal, Madrid.
 She is currently an Associate Professor of Art at the University of South Carolina, Columbia, SC.